MTV Europe Music Awards: Most nominated and winning artists

-As of 2022, the record for most Europe Music Awards won is held by Justin Bieber, who has amassed 22 awards.
-For a female artist, the record for most Europe Music Awards won belongs to Lady Gaga and Taylor Swift, who have collected 12 awards each.
+As of 2023, the record for most Europe Music Awards won is held by Justin Bieber, who has amassed 22 awards.
+For a female artist, the record for most Europe Music Awards won belongs to Taylor Swift, who has amassed 19 awards.
 The record for most Europe Music Awards won by a single group and male group belongs to BTS with 14 awards.
 The record for the most awards held by a girl group belongs to Little Mix, with 7 award wins.